 Ownership does not matter when dealing with possession.
 The only thing that matters is that the person exercises control over the item, either by actual physical control or by the intent to exercise control.
 Possession can also be shared between two or more people.
 A common example is when officers find drug paraphernalia in the front part of a vehicle with two occupants.
 If there’s only one marijuana pipe but both individuals admit to using it, both can be charged with possession.
 The same is true if both individuals deny possession: both are still likely to be charged because the pipe was in an area over which both individuals could exercise control.

 What do I do if I’m facing a possession crime?

 First, remember your rights when you are stopped by police.
 You do not have to say anything, and it is often in your best interest to remain silent.
 There are numerous ways to fight possession charges, both through pretrial motions and at a trial.
 As stated above, we can show the jury that you did not know the item was in your area or that you did not intend to exercise physical control of the item.
-The attorneys at Meyer Van Severen, S.C. will pursue every possible defense and will leave no stone uncovered.
+The attorneys at Van Severen Law Office will pursue every possible defense and will leave no stone uncovered.
 If you or someone you know is facing a possession charge, contact us immediately!